inverno-io/inverno-mods/inverno-configuration/README.md

 The `CompositeConfigurationSource` resolves a configuration property by querying its sources in sequence from the highest priority to the lowest.
 It relies on a `CompositeConfigurationStrategy` to determine at each round which queries to execute and retain the best matching property from the results.
 The best matching property is the property whose key is the closest to the original configuration query key according to a metric implemented in the strategy.
 The algorithm stops when an exact match is found or when there's no more configuration source to query.

 The `DefaultCompositeConfigurationStrategy` defines the default strategy implementation.
-It determines the best matching property for a given original query by prioritizing query parameters from left to right: the best matching property is the one matching the most continuous parameters from right to left.
+It determines the best matching property for a given original query by prioritizing query parameters from left to right: the best matching property is then the one matching the most continuous parameters from right to left.
 In practice, if we consider query key `property[p1=v1,...pn=vn]`, it supersedes key `property[p2=v2,...pn=vn]` which supersedes key `property[p3=v3,...pn=vn]`... which supersedes key `property[]`.
 As a result, an original query with `n` parameters results in `n+1` queries being actually executed if no property was retained in previous rounds and `n-p` queries if a property with p parameters (p<n) was retained in previous rounds.
 The order into which parameters are specified in the original query is then significant: `property[p1=v1,p2=v2] != property[p2=v2,p1=v1]`.

 When defining configuration parameters, we should then order them from the most specific to the most general when querying a composite source.
 For example, the `node` parameter which is more specific than the `zone` parameter should come first then the `zone` parameter which is more specific than the `environment` parameter should come next and finally the `environment` parameter which is the most general should come last.